Diversity in Health Care Video Series

 Research

-The Hospice and Palliative Nurses Association (HPNA) is committed to improving diversity, equity, inclusion, and belonging within the organization.
 In 2021, the HPNA Board of Directors approved the development of a DEIB Task Force to help create a positive culture of inclusiveness with a long-term goal of enhancing the recruitment and retention of diverse members to HPNA’s board, staff, and membership.

 The DEIB Task Force was formed in September 2021.
 It consisted of 14 HPNA members, including two co-chairs, with experience or expertise in the development of organizational culture reflective of DEIB.
 Leadership representing the HPNA national office included the HPNA chief executive officer, the HPNA senior vice president of membership, and the HPNA director of operations.
 Guided by a detailed charter from the HPNA Board of Directors, the task force created and facilitated the adoption of the HPNA DEIB Style Guide.
 This style guide, the first of its kind in scope and scale, provides HPNA leadership and members with the most current guidance on widely accepted terminology used to describe and include minoritized groups.